-The pop and crackle of Lunar New Year firecrackers going off around our Siem Reap neighbourhood over the past few days has punctuated the otherwise uninterrupted soundtrack outside of birdsong, motorbikes, barking dogs, crowing roosters, laughing students, and the occasional shouts of tuk tuk drivers: “Tuk tuk?
+The pop and crackle of Chinese New Year firecrackers going off around our Siem Reap neighbourhood have punctuated the soundtrack of birdsong, motorbikes, barking dogs, crowing roosters, laughing students, and the occasional shouts of tuk tuk drivers: “Tuk tuk?
 You want tuk tuk, Madam?”

 Gōng xǐ fā cái!
 Happy new year!
-As it is the eve of Chinese New Year’s Even here in Siem Reap, we thought we’d share this post from three years ago.
-The same rituals are underway, only it’s the Year of the Rooster in 2017.
+As it is the eve of Chinese New Year’s Eve here in Siem Reap, we thought we’d share this post on the Lunar New Year and the start of the Spring Festival, first published back in 2014.

 Firecrackers, Marigolds, Lucky Money: Celebrating Lunar New Year, Tet and Chinese New Year

-A few hardware shops at Old Market have been selling potted cherry blossom trees and red Chinese lanterns, but otherwise there were few signs that the Lunar New Year was approaching — until today, New Year’s Eve.
-The new Lunar New Year — and Chinese New Year — begins tomorrow, Friday 31 January, the start of the Year of the Horse.
+Shops at Old Market have been selling potted marigolds and cherry blossom trees and red Chinese lanterns, but otherwise there were few signs that the Lunar New Year was approaching — until today, the eve of Chinese New Year’s Eve.
+Chinese New Year and the new Lunar New Year begin tomorrow, Monday 31 January, the start of the Year of the Tiger.

-Today began early with the hum of monks chanting at nearby wats (temples) and a steadily increasing pop and crackle throughout the day until an hour ago, when proper fireworks went off a few blocks away with a bang.
-Now?
-I can hear the tuk tuk drivers playing drinking games and Cambodia disco music in the distance.
+Today began early with the hum of monks chanting at nearby pagodas and a steadily increasing pop and crackle throughout the day until an hour ago, when proper fireworks went off a few blocks away with a bang.
+Now I can hear the tuk tuk drivers playing drinking games across the road and Cambodian disco music in the distance.

-The Khmer New Year — or Chal Chnam Thmey — actually takes place on the traditional Solar New Year over three days in April, when it’s also celebrated in Laos, Thailand, Myanmar, Sri Lanka, and parts of India.
-The Cambodians, however, love a party and any chance to get together with family and friends and embrace holidays like they’re going out of style.
+Cambodia’s Khmer New Year — or Chal Chnam Thmey — actually takes place over three days in April, when New Year is also celebrated in Laos, Thailand, Myanmar, Sri Lanka, and parts of India.
+Cambodia’s Khmer people, however, love a party and any chance to get together with family and friends and embrace holidays like they’re going out of style.

-On our New Year’s Eve here in Siem Reap, there were far more Khmers dancing in the streets than foreigners.
-I read in a story today that a secretary of state at the Ministry of Culture said that the “Universal New Year” was the third biggest celebration in Cambodia after the Khmer New Year.
-The second most important, while not an official holiday, was the Chinese New Year.
+On our universal New Year’s Eve here in Siem Reap, there are usually far more Khmer people dancing in the streets than foreigners.
+I read in a story today that the Secretary of State at the Ministry of Culture said that the universal New Year was the third biggest celebration in Cambodia after the Khmer New Year and the second most important, while not an official holiday, Chinese New Year.

-Cambodians without Chinese ancestry are celebrating because they believe it will bring them good luck, prosperity, and the natural consequence of that — happiness.
+Cambodians without Chinese ancestry also celebrate because they believe it will bring them good luck, prosperity, and, as a natural consequence of that — happiness.
 If you’ve been through what Cambodians have been through then you’d be setting off firecrackers at every opportunity too.

 Of course, many Cambodians are of Chinese descent.
-The Chinese Association in Cambodia estimates there are some 700,000 Cambodian descendants of Chinese heritage, although you don’t realise it until holidays such as these when all of a sudden your travel agent stops answering emails, your neighbours have pulled down their shutters on their shops and homes, and even your tuk-tuk driver has gone on holidays.
+The Chinese Association in Cambodia estimates there are some 700,000 Cambodian descendants of Chinese heritage, although you don’t realise it until holidays such as these when all of a sudden businesses stops answering phones, your neighbours are packing their vehicle for a road trip to visit family, and even your tuk-tuk driver is taking a holiday.
 Fortunately in Cambodia it’s only for a few days.

-Across the border in neighbouring Vietnam, where the holiday is called Tet or Tet Nguyen Dan, the Vietnamese people have been preparing for weeks.
-While the Tet holiday is also celebrated on the 1st February, many people begin their holidays a lot earlier, to make the trek from the city back to their hometowns and villages to begin helping their families with preparations.
+Across the border in neighbouring Vietnam, where the Lunar New Year holiday is called Tet or Tet Nguyen Dan, the Vietnamese people have been preparing for weeks.
+While the Tet holiday is also celebrated on the 1st February, many people begin their holidays a lot earlier, to make the trek from the city back to their hometowns and villages to help their families with preparations.

-In Vietnam Tet is the most important holiday of the year, so they’ll celebrate Vietnamese New Year tonight, Vietnamese New Year tomorrow, and then take another five days off to spend with their families and close friends before making the journey back to their place of residence and work.
+In Vietnam Tet is the most important holiday of the year.
+They also celebrate Vietnamese New Year Eve’s, Vietnamese New Year, and then take another five days or so off to spend time with their families and close friends before making the journey back to their place of residence and work.

-We arrived in Hoi An two days before New Year’s Eve, to witness last minute purchases of cherry blossom and marigold trees — it’s also the Spring Festival, according to the Lunar New Year — and see dozens of the trees crammed onto ferry boat after ferry boat, along with scores of people and motorbikes.
-As if the things weren’t overloaded as it was.
+We arrived in Hoi An two days before New Year’s Eve, to witness last minute purchases of cherry blossom and marigold trees — because the beginning of Lunar New Year also marks the start of the Spring Festival — and to see dozens of trees crammed onto ferry boat after ferry boat, along with scores of people and motorbikes.

-The most bizarre sight during Tet that for me has become the quintessential image of the holiday is that of a motorbike buzzing through the streets with tall potted flower and orange trees strapped on behind.
-The quintessential smell of Tet is incense, which locals light for their ancestors at a shrine in front of their home, which they decorate more elaborately than usual with fruit, fake money, rice wine or bottles of liquor, and plates of food.
+The quintessential smell of Tet is aromatic incense, which locals light for their ancestors at a shrine in front of their home, which they decorate more elaborately than usual with fruit, fake money, rice wine or bottles of liquor, and plates of food.

 We spent New Years Eve strolling around the crammed streets of candle-lit Hoi An until an hour before midnight when we hired a boat belonging to a smiling old lady so Terence could capture the reflection of the fireworks on the water.
 She rowed us around for a while and it was magic — so still, just us and a handful of others on the water, while the riverbanks were jammed with people.

 I didn’t quite figure out whether our soaking was good luck or bad luck.
 I guess it must have been a good omen, as it wasn’t a bad year.
 Let’s hope for the same again.
 I’m off to give the apartment a clean, then hide the broom.